How to treat termites in a tree or stump

 Have you just found some evidence of termite (white ants) activity in a tree or stump in your garden?
 Wondering what you should do?

-It’s completely normal for termites to make their home in a tree or stump.
+It’s entirely normal for termites to make their home in a tree or stump.
 It’s been a relationship that has existed for millions of years.

 Trees are Termites ideal home

 Trees provide the ultimate nesting spot for termites particularly if it is a eucalyptus (gum tree), the dominating genus of the tree flora found in Australia.
 The heartwood in the middle of the tree trunk is very desirable for termites.
 You’ll find that termites don’t eat the sapwood or growth rings sections of a tree.
 For termites, trees are like restaurants reaching for the skies.

 Tree stumps eventually become an ideal place for termites to establish their nest.
 Once a stump “ages” the timbers become susceptible and desirable to foraging termites.
 For a termite colony, stumps provide an ample source of food and a safe haven.